The True Vine

 5DD37423-4061-4E3B-A6C4-5A3286E52E32

 Jesus revelation of Himself as the true vine, me as His branch and God, the Father as the gardener has challenged and encouraged me, but mostly, it has drawn me closer to His heart.
-Maybe because it is one of His last teachings so I recognize the value.
-Maybe because I see Jesus’ provision of an essential lesson so life can be navigated without His tangible presence.
-Maybe because I see how much Jesus wanted to prepare His disciples for the extreme persecution He knew they were going to face.
-Maybe because I recognize the doubts and ensuing confusion that the disciples could have encountered without this revelation.
-Jesus’ love for His devoted disciples and His love for us (the ones who would believe in Him through the message shared by the disciples) is so real…so palpable…so tender…every time I read this passage.
+Surely Jesus wanted to prepare His disciples for the extreme persecution He knew they were going to face.
+But His last metaphor would teach all of us how to navigate life without His tangible presence.
+Jesus’ love for His devoted disciples and His love for us (the ones who would believe in Him through the message shared by disciples) is so real…so palpable…so tender.

 But, before I get ahead of myself, Chapter 14 of John’s gospel ends with Jesus saying, “Come now; let us leave.”
 And then chapter 15 begins, “I am the true vine, and my Father is the gardener.”
-One minute they are finishing up the Passover meal and the next minute, Jesus is giving a viticultural lesson.
+One minute they are leaving their Passover meal and the next minute, Jesus is giving a viticultural lesson.

 Why the grapevine symbol on the Temple?
 There are many references in the Old Testament to Israel as the vine or vineyard.
 This was a sacred image to the nation created and nurtured by God.